OtaTran241/NLP_Toolkit/README.md

 ```

 3. **Batch Processing for Scalability**
-   - `Tokenizer (bacthEncoder and bacthDecoder)`, `Bag-of-Words` and `Embeddings` implementations are optimized to process batches of text data in parallel.
+   - Both class `Tokenizer`and `Toolkit` implementations are optimized to process batches of text data in parallel.

 4. **Custom Embeddings**
    - Generates random embeddings with configurable dimensions to simulate vector space models.